Certora/Documentation/docs/user-guide/multicontract/index.md

 some part of the state.
-The part of the state that is havoced depends on the type of call: calls to view functions are allowed to return any value but can not affect storage, while calls to non-view functions are allowed to change the storage of all other contracts in the system[^reentrancy].
+The part of the state that is havoced depends on the type of call: calls to view functions are allowed to return any value but can not affect storage, while calls to non-view functions are allowed to change the storage of all contracts in the system *besides the calling contract*[^reentrancy].
 See {ref}`auto-summary` in the reference manual for complete details.

 [^reentrancy]: The Prover assumes that the external calls do not modify the storage of the calling contract.
 This assumption comes from an assumption